How Do I Keep the Conversation Going Without Trying Too Hard?

 The wrong person drains you.

-If you want more clarity on early conversations, read How Do I Start a Conversation After Getting Her Number? next.
+If you want help starting conversations without forcing them, How Do I Start a Conversation After Getting Her Number? is a good next read.

 FAQ